An Interactive Gravitational-Wave Detector Model for Museums and Fairs: Technical Design

 \subsection{Hardware}

-Gravitational-wave detection requires measurement of small changes in distances.
-A gravitational-wave detector can be thought of as a precise ruler.
-The key component of gravitational-wave detectors like LIGO and Virgo which enables this precise measurements is the \emph{Michelson interferometer}~\cite{Freise:2009sf}.
-The model gravitational-wave detector is a working Michelson interferometer.
+The key component of gravitational-wave detectors like LIGO and Virgo is the Michelson interferometer~\cite{Freise:2009sf}.
+Our model gravitational-wave detector is a working Michelson interferometer.
 It compares the paths of two laser light beams to detect changes in distance.
 While it cannot detect gravitational waves, it can pick up vibrations in the room, even when there is no apparent disturbances to the exhibit.
-This provides an intuitive means to illustrate that these instruments are capable of sensing vibrations imperceptible to humans.
+This provides an intuitive means to illustrate that these instruments are capable of sensing distortions imperceptible to humans.

-The core constituents of a Michelson interferometer are a laser, two mirrors and a beamsplitter as illustrated in Fig.~\ref{fig:Mich}.
+The core components of a Michelson interferometer are a laser, two mirrors and a beamsplitter as illustrated in Fig.~\ref{fig:Mich}.
 The laser beam first hits the beamsplitter, where it is split in two.
 The beams travel in two arms at $90^{\circ}$ to each other to mirrors at the ends of each arm.
 After reflecting from the mirrors, the light from the two arms recombines at the beamsplitter where the two beams interfere.
-The resulting light hits a screen where it can be viewed and it is this recombined light that produces the changing \emph{interference pattern} produced by the interferometer, i.e.\ the output of the detector changes from dark to light when a gravitational wave passes through the detector.

-The interference pattern in LIGO is a single spot of light changing over time.
-To demonstrate the changes clearly to our audience, we used lenses to create an extended interference pattern of a series of concentric rings as illustrated in Fig.~\ref{fig:interferencePattern}.
-When there is no change in distance, these rings remain still, but if there is some disturbance to the interferometer the rings will either breath in and out (for small motions) or seem to be zooming in or out (for larger motions).
-By viewing the interference pattern, the audience can build an understanding that zooming in one direction or the other corresponds to the detector sensing either an increase or decrease in distance.
-Fig.~\ref{fig:interferencePattern} gives an examples of how the rings' motion makes both the direction and the magnitude of the motion visually apparent, while maintaining a LIGO-like operation.
+The resulting light hits a screen where it can be viewed.
+The recombined light produces a changing \emph{interference pattern}: changing distances in the detector cause the output of the detector to vary from dark to bright.